“Why aren’t we seeing the progress we expected?”

-Uncovering the Design Behind Disparity
+Uncovering the Design Behind Systemic Racism

 Insights To Stimulate Thought and Action